oneapi-src/oneDNN/tests/benchdnn/doc/driver_concat.md

 slightly different interface than almost every other driver.
 Specifying several inputs is done via the special ':' delimiter, e.g. 2x3x2x2:2x5x2x2, which means that two tensors of the same shape except one dimension will be concatenated.
-The driver requires the same amount of `--stag` and tensors provided.
+`--stag` option must either specify a single tag (this tag will be used for all input tensors) or specify the same number of tags as the number of tensors delimited by ':'.

 ## Essence of Testing